Coarse Wool Texture Seamless free download

 Size1k (1024x1024px), 2k (2048x2048px), 4k (4096x4096px), 8k (8192x8192px)

-The tileable coarse wool texture seamless high resolution up to 8k offers a detailed fabric texture with a natural coarse wool texture seamless high resolution up to 8k appearance, enhanced by AI texture processing and optimized for accurate 3D preview in PBR workflows.
+The tileable coarse wool texture seamless high resolution up to 8k provides a detailed and consistent PBR appearance that accurately captures the material's natural fiber structure and coarse wool texture seamless high resolution up to 8k for realistic rendering.

 How to Use These Seamless PBR Textures in Blender